 In this dialog, select “Digital Elevation Map (DEM)” in the drop-down list of the Generate from field and “At Random” in the drop-down list of the Generation type field.

 In the DEM field’s drop-down list, select “Quebec30s.tif” (this DEM of Quebec comes with the demo).
+“Quebec30s.tif” DEM can be find in the BioSIM demo MapInput sub-directory.
+If you execute the demo from scratch, copy this file into the MapInput sub-directory of your current project.